 Costume has been a part of my art practise for almost the whole time I’ve been painting.
 Usually I pull on parts of myself, or aspects of a deity if I’m interested in their mythology.
 One of my early assignments in undergrad in intermediate painting class was to dress up as as aspect of ourselves and paint it.
 We took the photos in class with coloured lights.
 I think it made an impression on me on how a painting can be created, starting with the concept, then the creation of the source material, and how different aspects of ourselves can be honoured through art.
 I dressed up as the weekend goth part of myself.
 I felt tougher, more insulated, more badass, and it reminded me how what we wear and how we present ourselves can influence how we feel about ourselves and how others see us.
 This seems like a very basic concept but I was a very naive, sheltered 19 or 20 year-old.

-Not the most flattering portrait of me, but Jen said I looked cool and strong, and wanted to take my picture.
 What you see me wearing here is Uday Hussein’s black velvet jacket, as you can see, it is quite large on me, he was 6’5″.
 My late husband was a writer and war journalist, and he was in Iraq for both wars.
 I had just met him in 2002 and we had fallen in love only months before he decided to go be one of the few unembedded journalists in this crazy war.
 I couldn’t stand the idea of him in such danger and had this bad feeling if I wasn’t nearby, he would do something stupid and get himself killed.
 He went alone at first, but then asked if I would like to come, and against all common sense, I flew into Amman, Jordan.
 I was an ignorant American, and Jordan was a country I didn’t even know existed before this point.
 He met me and I stayed in Amman, the first country besides Canada that I had ever been to.
 I was only 23.
 Once the war stopped I went to Baghdad with him.
 But that’s a story for another day.
 He, along with many other journalists, went to Saddam’s palace.
 They stole a bunch of things, including some of Saddam Hussein’s notoriously horrible son’s (he was a terrible sadist and an all around evil person by all accounts) designer clothing.
 This was his rather sinister-looking coat.
 My husband wrote a funny but controversial article for a newspaper featuring a portrait of himself dressed as an Arab and holding an AK47 I believe, it was called “I am the Thief of Baghdad” (a film reference).

 I think I also learned quite a lot about costume and persona not just from my long, long career in pornography, but also from my late husband, who was a theatre star in his youth, helped fundraise for the theatre in Oxford when he was studying there and met Samuel Becket, Richard Burton, Elizabeth Taylor, and Francis Bacon ans others while fundraising.
 My late husband was also a talented writer of fiction.
 He was also very talented at making up tall tales, and he was a compulsive liar.
 Its been extremely difficult and a major mind fuck after his death to discern truth from lies, and I’ve rather given up on that attempt.
 Does it even matter anymore?